-- an optional 'books-closed' lead-in for every lesson. - Extra challenge suggestions for ways of exploiting the Student's Book material in a more challenging way if you have a stronger class. - Extra support suggestions for ways of adapting activities or exercises to make them work with weaker students.
+- an optional "books-closed" lead-in for every lesson. - Extra challenge suggestions for ways of exploiting the Student Book material in a more challenging way if you have a stronger class. - Extra support suggestions for ways of adapting activities or exercises to make them work with weaker students. - Extra ideas for optional activities.